Spectra

 Attention

-Data Central supports spectra .fits format only (single file per spectrum).
+Data Central supports spectra in .fits format only (single file per spectrum).

-A good rule of thumb is to keep your files succinct and with as few extensions as possible (i.e,, do not pack tens of extensions into your fits files).
-This makes mapping the correct file (by data type) to a browser visualizer simpler.
+A good rule of thumb is to keep your files succinct and with as few extensions as possible (i.e,, do not pack tens of extensions into your FITS files).
+This makes mapping the correct file (by data type) to a browser visualiser simpler.

 Metadata

 The following file structure should be adopted.
 A top-level <survey> directory should contain a single directory per <datarelease>.
-Both directories should have metadata files described below which will populate the Schema Browser.
+Please follow the directory format indicated below.
+The metadata files will populate the Schema Browser.

 └── spectra/